A70xa/Vulnhub-Writeups/Argog/Notes.md

 ## Web Server Enumeration

 When we visit the web page, we got a nice image.
-Examin the source code and nothing usefull.
+Examine the source code and nothing useful.

 ![](Pics/web.png)
 <br />